uwsampa/accept/docs/tutorial.md

 Like most `accept` commands, `accept build` uses the application in the working directory by default.
 You can specify a path as an argument to build something else.

+## Source Setup

+You will need to make a few small changes to your application's source code to make it fit the ACCEPT workflow:

+* The output will need to be written to a file (or multiple files).
+This is because the quality measurement infrastructure needs to pick up the output after the execution finishes.
+If the program's output is sent to the console, change it to instead send writes to a text file.
+* Add `#include <enerc.h>` to relevant files.
+This header file includes definitions for both annotations and ROI markers (next!).
+* Mark the "interesting" part of the workload for timing using *region of interest* (ROI) markers.
+ACCEPT needs to time your program's execution, but you don't want it to time mundane tasks like reading input files.
+Insert a call to `accept_roi_begin()` immediately before the program's main chunk of work, and insert a call to `accept_roi_end()` immediately afterward.

 ## Annotate

-Add `#include <enerc.h>` to files where you plan to add `APPROX` type qualifiers.
+Your next task is to actually annotate the application to enable approximation.

-Then, insert `APPROX` type qualifiers into your code as appropriate.
-(The ACCEPT paper contains details on the annotation language.)
+Insert `APPROX` type qualifiers and `ENDORSE()` casts into your code as appropriate.

-Insert a call to `accept_roi_begin()` immediately before the program's main chunk of work, and insert a call to `accept_roi_end()` immediately afterward.
-This assists the toolchain in timing the relevant portion of your computation.
+The ACCEPT paper contains details on the annotation language.
+This guide should eventually contain a summary of the annotation features, but for now, take a look at the paper.

 You might find it helpful to repeatedly run `accept -f build` during annotation to see type errors and guide your placement of qualifiers.

+Remember that you will need to use `#include <enerc.h>` in files where use annotations.

 ## See Optimizations